mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-azure/index.md

   Created configuration file successfully!
   ```

-If you don't want to have the cluster name generated based on the working directory, you can run the following command to customize the cluster name:
+If you do not want to have the cluster name generated based on the working directory, you can run the following command to customize the cluster name:

   ```bash
   konvoy up --provisioner azure --cluster-name <YOUR_SPECIFIED_NAME>